24thAbhinav/GenAi_Notebook/README.md

 A running log and summary of everything I'm learning about Generative AI

-Each repo is a playground for a specific idea or cancept rather than a polished product, so expect notes, scripts, and "getting it to work" energy over production code.
+Each repo is a playground for a specific idea or cancept rather than a polished product.

 ---